 When I look at myself in the mirror, I don’t like what I see.
 A frequent joke of mine is that I’m surprised the mirror isn’t cracked.
 I don’t think my face is great, my overall shape isn’t what I might like it to be and my hair drives me mad because it has a curly waviness to it that makes it a nightmare to tidy.
 I also see the mask and I hate that.
 It feels fake, as if I’m living some sort of double life.
 Sometimes it feels as if I’m trying to change myself to fit in so that other people will like me or accept me and I hate it.
 It feels hollow.

 Moreover, I feel like a failure.
 If I’ve not told you how I’m feeling, I’ve failed.
-If I’m not succeeding at putting that mask on, I’ve failed.
+I believe that if I’m not succeeding at putting that mask on, I’ve failed.
 If I can’t be there for you or let you in, I’ve failed.
 On the other hand, why should that matter?
 You wouldn’t want me if you saw the real me…or would you?

 That about sums up where the biggest, darkest chunk of my self-worth is.
 Can you see yourself in it somewhere?
 I’m quite curious on that part.
-Either way, take a look at next week’s post where I delve that little deeper into my self-worth.
-I didn’t feel one post was enough for that.
+Either way, take a look at part 4 where I delve deeper into my self-worth, or lack thereof.

 Why not subscribe?